VladislavPetrusenko/Artifical-Intelligence/README.md

 # K-means Clustering for data-analysis

-Why K-means? machine learning or data mining methods may help to learn and analyze big data sets.
+Why K-means? machine learning or data mining methods may help us to learn and analyze big data sets.
 Clustering methods for example can help you to find out whether the classification suggested for your data set has anything to do with your data.
 If the clusters that the automated clustering generated is significantly different from a classification you thought of, this